apify/actor-whitepaper/README.md

 This file contains instructions for the system how to build the Actor's Docker image and how to run it.
-Actors are started by running their Docker image, both locally using the `apify run` command, as well as on the Apify platform.
+Actors are started by running their Docker image, both locally using the `apify run` command as well as on the Apify platform.

 The Dockerfile is referenced from the [Actor file](#actor-file) using the `dockerfile` directive, and is typically stored at `.actor/Dockerfile`.

-Note that paths in Dockerfile are ALWAYS specified relative to the Dockerfile's location.
+Note that paths in Dockerfile are always specified relative to the Dockerfile's location.
 Learn more about Dockerfiles in the official [Docker reference](https://docs.docker.com/engine/reference/builder/).

 #### Example Dockerfile of an Actor